Tolpuddle Vineyard Chardonnay 2022

 "Another alluring Coal River chardonnay release from the folks at Tolpuddle.
 It's at once full and concentrated but is reined in by a tight framework of acidity, coiling on rails of minerality before powering across the palate.
 Tension and detail on point, light textural phenolic elements give it a sleek and silken mouthfeel.
 The fruit tones of white peach, nectarine and citrus are cloaked in soft spice, white floral tones, struck match, almond paste and crushed stone and the wine displays a stony elegance and seriousness on the long finish.
 If we were to talk in hushed tones about what would constitute a Tasmanian Grand Cru chardonnay, the Tolpuddle would be the front-runner.
 Superb.
 Drink by 2034."
 Dave Brookes, Halliday Wine Companion - 98 points and Special Value Wine ★

 "Strap in folks because you’re about to be schooled on cool climate Chardonnay for the ages.
 This is one of the most talked about Australian Chardonnay’s and whether you like, love or totally FROTH on this wine (hi that’s me) it’s hard to deny its superb pedigree.
 In the coolest vintage since inception and the 2022 is strutting its stuff, but unlike the showy overt Chardonnays Australia can sometimes produce, this is an artwork of precision.
 I mean, what can I say that hasn’t already been said?
 It’s just so bloody scintillating.
 White nectarine, creamy custard apple, lemon juice squirting from its wedge.
 Shale and shucked oyster shell, soft meringue peaks and raw Marcona almonds.
 It’s laser focus line of acidity is ethereal, and the flavour length is what the great wines of the world are made of.
 It’s a firework of Chardonnay flavour, in fact it’s the waterfall at Sydney’s New Years Eve midnight show.
 I’ll toast to that.
 Drink now and if you can get more it will cellar well for up to 10 years.
 Drink: 2023-2033."
-Shanteh Wale, The Wine Front - 98 points
+Shanteh Wale, Wine Pilot - 98 points

 "It’s compact and tense, precise and poised.
 It tastes fancy from hello and asserts a strong riff of chardonnay’s best assets of green apple, briny acidity, savoury-nutty undertows with a slick of cedary, spicy, cinnamon-meets-clove oak seasoning well measured into it all.
 Spicy, indeed, refreshing in that way and coolness with a sense of exceptionally judged, just-ripe fruit rippling with authority through the wine.
 It’s a persistent wine, immensely satisfying with each sip staining the palate gently.
 Inherently complex, gulpable with drinkability, wonderfully evocative of a cool place.
 A brilliant, crystalline chardonnay expression on hand.
 Drink: 2023 - 2030+."
 Mike Bennie, The Wine Front - 96+ points